 German historian Julian Strube argued that the occultist wish for a “synthesis” of religion, science and philosophy directly resulted from the context of contemporary socialism and progressive Catholicism.
 The emergence of occultism should thus be seen within the context of radical social reform, which was often concerned with establishing new forms of “scientific religion” while at the same time propagating the revival of an ancient tradition of “true religion.”

 The occultists (aka Illuminists) now began to openly distance themselves from Christianity, in some cases (like that of Crowley) even adopting explicitly anti-Christian stances and regressed pre-Christian belief systems.

 Non-Playable Character (NPC)

 A manifestation in recent times of this regressed personality in current vernacular is NPC Wojak, a meme character with a gray face, pointy nose and blank, emotionless, soulless facial expression.
 This stems from computer-automated characters within a video game.
 This instead is an innuendo toward actual heavily programmed people who cannot think for themselves.

 I really feel my term “authoritarian follower” or “pajama people” is better.
 It’s also more humble, as we have all been pajama people to one degree of another.
 Of course, little ol’ me is not going to set the standard for memes or language.
 That seems assigned elsewhere.

 NPC is at first blush is a useful term.
 However, it is being applied as a false dialectic, similar to how 1848 was set up in a like manner.
-The NPC, in reality, is nothing more than an Illuminist-occult influenced radical Bolshevik (the subject of the last three posts), which is an entirely different animal than a liberal.
+The NPC, in reality, is nothing more than an Illuminist-occult influenced radical Bolshevik (the subject of all three Illuminism posts), which is an entirely different animal than a liberal.